DFedron/BoBoBa/README.md

 ```
 4. Add a new working branch in your local and change to it: `git checkout -b <your-branch-name>`

 Now, you should be all set up to start developing!
+**TIP:** *When developing via the browser, use Incognito mode to avoid those nasty cookies!*

 ## Running the Server